Haven’t got the stomach for investing in the stock market? You are in good company.

-Younger Americans seem particularly risk-averse: A recent Harris Poll showed 80 percent of millennials (ages 18 to 34) are not investing in stocks — partly because of limited resources, but also because of lack of knowledge and the perception that the market is the province of wealthy older men.
+Younger Americans seem particularly risk-averse.
+A Harris Poll survey last year showed 79 percent of millennials (ages 18 to 34) are not investing in the stock market.

 1. Spread the risk